 Of course, this would produce stagnation with time.
 But, that is another story.

-This year’s edition of the Jio MAMI Mumbai Film Festival with Star would be attended by an increased number of cineastes.
+This year’s edition of film festivals would be attended by an increased number of cineastes.
 What do they expect from the package of films?
 Are they critics, victims or perpetrators?
 What do most of them choose to be?